 Williams says the purchase price of the 870 is about 6% extra in cost.
 “But we’ve increased our profit margins by 10-11%, so it’s going to pay for itself with no problem at all,” Williams adds.
 “We run a profit report on every project we do, even small jobs.
 Just as we’ve done these, we noticed a big difference in the profit margins.”

-The skid steers also have helped the company be more mobile.
+The Bobcats have also helped the company be more mobile.
 With these machines, they can accept jobs in a wider area and not have to transport as many pieces of equipment.
 More jobs, means more money for the company.

 “All we do is travel – we’re going from one store to the next,” says Williams.
 “On a three-day job that we used to have in asphalt, now we can do the same amount of work in two days.
 That means we’re getting more work done in a year.”